 - caffeinated beverages

-- coffee (even decaf)
+- coffee (regular and decaf)

-- Change your position.
+Stay upright after eating.
 Keep stomach acids in your stomach by staying in an upright position for two to three hours after eating.

-- Take antacids.
+Take antacids.
 Antacid tablets or liquids may curb nausea and acid reflux by neutralizing stomach acids.